doctest/doctest/README.md

 ##Fixtures

 Fixtures are supported - they are basically a normal class.
 To have access to the data members of a fixture class they should be public or protected.
 Each test using a fixture will have it's fixture initialized for it.
+Fixture classes may also inherit each other to form more complex hierarchies.

 ```C++
 #include <iostream>